tahanemat/room-filler/README.md

 The time interval between entries has been shortened to 5 seconds for easy visualisation, it can be easily modified by changing a constant at the top.

+Execute using: `python3 init.py`
+P.S.
+Here's a small sudoku solver which utilises a more object-oriented approach: https://github.com/tahanemat/sudoku-solver